 - Half-cell potential test

-Each of these methods have their own pros and cons.
-Some are destructive methods, which we will explain in the next paragraph.
-Others are very difficult to implement, like the Ground-Penetrating Radar (GPR) technique, which requires an expert for data interpretation.
-Finally, some of these methods can be ineffective or inaccurate.
-In particular, the visual inspection method is only a starting point to determine immediate repair needs but cannot provide a proper assessment.
+Each of these methods has its own pros and cons.
+Some are destructive methods and others are difficult to implement.
+For example, the Ground-Penetrating Radar (GPR) technique requires an expert for data interpretation.
+In addition, some of these methods can be ineffective or inaccurate.
+In particular, the visual inspection method is only a starting point to determine immediate repair needs.
+But, it cannot provide a proper assessment.

-On the other hand, non-destructive methods, such as Infrared/Thermal Imaging Inspection allow an engineer to test a concrete structure safely, without damaging it.
-These methods allow you to gather results quickly, and if the concrete is performing well you can leave it as is.
+On the other hand, non-destructive concrete testing methods, such as Infrared/Thermal Imaging Inspection allow engineers to test a concrete structure safely, without damaging it.
+Overall, these methods allow you to gather results quickly.
+If the concrete is performing well you can leave it as is.
 These methods are often simple, and there is no need to worry about performing them too frequently, as your concrete structure will not be negatively affected by using the device.
 However, it is important to note that some of these methods are more accurate than others.

 An Award-Winning NDT Device for Concrete Corrosion Monitoring

-If are considering using an NDT device to monitor corrosion and are deciding which method is best for you, we highly recommend our iCOR® device.
-ICOR is a unique, wireless option for NDT corrosion detection in reinforced concrete structures. iCOR uses patented CEPRA technology which allows the device to estimate the corrosion rate of rebar without requiring a physical connection to the rebar (as most other devices do).
+If are on the lookout for a non-destructive concrete testing device to monitor corrosion, we highly recommend our iCOR® device. iCOR is a unique, wireless option for NDT corrosion detection in reinforced concrete structures. iCOR uses patented CEPRA technology which allows the device to estimate the corrosion rate of rebar without requiring a physical connection to the rebar (as most other devices do).
 This makes iCOR the most convenient and only wireless corrosion rate measurement device that may be used in the field or the laboratory.
 For further details, check out our iCOR FAQ page.